MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.Encoding.md

 # DefaultWebOptions.Encoding property (Word)

-Returns or sets the document encoding (code page or character set) to be used by the Web browser when you view the saved document.
+Returns or sets the document encoding (code page or character set) to be used by the web browser when you view the saved document.
 Read/write  **MsoEncoding**.

 ## Syntax